 Mail or deliver in person all completed forms to:

 * All forms require signatures and/or notary; therefore, they will not be accepted electronically.

 Qualified retirees will be notified by email (if provided) or by telephone of the status of their application for certification.
-The applicant is responsible for understanding all content contained within the Law Enforcement Safety Act, the Milwaukee County Sheriff's Office Law Enforcement Safety Act Certification Policy, and relevant Wisconsin State Statutes pertaining to the carrying and use of firearms.
+The applicant is responsible for understanding all content contained within the Law Enforcement Safety Act, the Milwaukee County Sheriff's Office Law Enforcement Safety Act Certification Policy and Procedure, and relevant Wisconsin State Statutes pertaining to the carrying and use of firearms.